oslabs-beta/GraphQuill/README.md

     graphQuill('{ product (productId: 26) { name description weight } }');
   ```
 On every save, GraphQuill will send any requests inside of the `graphQuill` functions to your GraphQL API and show responses in the GraphQuill Output Channel.
-To send another request, create a new invokation of the `graphQuill` function and put the new request as the argument.
+To send another request, create a new invocation of the `graphQuill` function and put the new request as the argument.

 ___